Australia’s financial year runs astray from your run-of-the-mill calendar.

 - do not owe any tax payable

-You probably will have to pay a penalty if
+On the other hand, you most likely will have to pay a penalty if:

 - you have more than one tax return outstanding

 - you have a poor lodgment history, or

 - you have not complied with a request to lodge your tax return